d12frosted/elpa-mirror/gnu/consult-readme.txt

   packages in the wider Emacs ecosystem.
 You may want to install some of theses packages depending on your preferences and requirements.

+  • [consult-ag]: Support for the [Silver Searcher] in the style of `consult-grep'.
-  • [consult-company]: Completion at point using the company backends.
+  • [consult-company]: Completion at point using the [Company] backends.
   • [consult-dir]: Directory jumper using Consult multi sources.
-  • [consult-eglot]: Integration with eglot (lsp client).
+  • [consult-eglot]: Integration with Eglot (LSP client).
-  • [consult-flycheck]: Provides the `consult-flycheck' command.
+  • [consult-flycheck]: Additional Flycheck integration.
   • [consult-flyspell]: Additional Flyspell integration.
+  • [consult-ls-git]: List files from git via Consult.
-  • [consult-lsp]: Integration with lsp-mode (lsp client).
+  • [consult-lsp]: Integration with Lsp-mode (LSP client).
   • [consult-notmuch]: Access the [Notmuch] email system using Consult.
-  • [consult-org-roam]: Integration with org-roam.
+  • [consult-org-roam]: Integration with [Org-roam].
-  • [consult-spotify]: Access the Spotify API and control your local music player.
   • [consult-project-extra]: Additional project.el extras and buffer sources.
-  • [consult-projectile]: Additional Projectile integration and buffer sources.
+  • [consult-projectile]: Additional [Projectile] integration and buffer sources.
   • [consult-recoll]: Access the [Recoll] desktop full-text search using Consult.
+  • [consult-spotify]: Access the Spotify API and control your local music player.
-  • [consult-yasnippet]: Integration with yasnippet.
+  • [consult-yasnippet]: Integration with Yasnippet.
-  • [affe]: Asynchronous Fuzzy Finder for Emacs (uses Consult under the hood).
+  • [affe]: Asynchronous Fuzzy Finder for Emacs based on Consult.

   Not directly related to Consult, but maybe still of interest are the following packages.
 These packages should work well with Consult,